 I moved to Miami at one and a half years old.
 I have 2 dogs that I am obsessed with.
 I love to cook.

-For more information about Oliver-Pyatt Centers, please subscribe to our blog, visit our website, and connect with us on Facebook, LinkedIn, Twitter, and Instagram.
+For more information about Oliver-Pyatt Centers and Clementine,a residential program exclusively for adolescents girls please call 866-511-HEAL (4325), subscribe to our blog, visit our website, and connect with us on Facebook, LinkedIn, Twitter, and Instagram.